StewieCho/test/q.md

 #### Simply speaking
 your computer doesn't understand what cnn.com is. so when you put cnn.com, at first that will go to your local dns server.
 If it doesn't know, your local dns server also has dns server information. like I said, first look up in your dns server, and then primary dns server, finally the secondary dns server that will go query. if you get IP address, then try to connect cnn.com, then cnn.com will return web page.

+#### When enter www.amazon.com in browser, what will happen?
+- I typically type an URL in browser, browser uses HTTP protocol and made packet.
+- the browser gives the HTTP packet to TCP and find the name of www.amazon.com in DNS server
+- this is asking the recursive DNS servers which is your ISP's recursive DNS
+- then, ask the root nameservers
+- then, ask the TLD(top-level domain) nameservers
+- then ask the authoritative DNS servers
+- and retrieve the record then receive the answer.

 ### TCP/IP network model
 1. network interface